-Did you know?
-A report by The Economic Times revealed that every 2 in 5 Indians do not invest for their retirement1!
-Such figures depict the lack of foresight for ensuring financial independence during retirement years.
+Did you know the scenario about financial planning in India?
+As per the report, every 2 in 5 Indians do not invest for their retirement or think about retirement planning.
+Such figures depict the lack of foresight for ensuring financial freedom during retirement years.
 However, it is essential to realise that having a reliable plan for your retirement in place is non-negotiable.

 In India, retirement planning often includes schemes like the National Pension System (NPS) or the Employee Provident Fund (EPF).
 Besides these, it involves personal savings and investments such as fixed deposits, real estate, and mutual funds.